Greeks on the Roof

-Greeks on the Roof was a short-lived Australian television talk show and variety show that ran for 11 episodes on the Seven Network from 1 April to 1 July 2003.
+Greeks on the Roof is a short-lived Australian television talk show and variety show that ran for 11 episodes on the Seven Network from 1 April to 1 July 2003.
 It was hosted by the actress/comedian Mary Coustas in character as Effie, a second generation Greek Australian, whom she had portrayed on the sitcom Acropolis Now, and featured her "family" of Greek immigrants portrayed by Maria Mercedes, Angus Sampson as cousin Dimi, Serge De Nardo, and Evelyn Krape.

-Origins
+Format

 Based on the format of the British TV show The Kumars at No. 42, each show had interviews with a number of Australian actors and actresses.
 Guests were involved in Effie's jokes and antics while being asked about their career and personal life.